react-async-storage/react-async-storage.github.io/docs/storage.md

 Sets a value in storage.
 The value is automatically serialized, so you do not need to call `JSON.stringify()`.

-_NOTE_: If you want to serialized functions or classes with methods you will need to serialized them before calling setItem, because these cannot be serialized by the library.
+> Note: If you want to serialized functions or classes with methods you will need to serialized them before calling setItem, because these cannot be serialized by the library.

 **Signature**: